IBM/universal-connectors/docs/Guardium Data Protection/kafka_uc_integration.md

    **Note**: Guardium recommends to add at least three Kafka nodes in one cluster.

-6. Optionally, if you want to authenticate database severs (for example, syslog) before connecting to the Kafka cluster, select **Enable client authentication**.
-You must upload valid client certificates to authenticate database servers.
+6. Optionally, if authentication of database severs to the Kafka cluster is required, select Enable client authentication and upload a valid client certificate for each database server or a set of signing certificates to be used for validation of incoming connections.

 7. Select one or more Kafka nodes from the **Cluster member** grid to create a Kafka cluster.